September 22, 2023

 2. Non-Newtonian Behavior: Sludge often exhibits non-Newtonian flow behavior, meaning its viscosity and flow characteristics are not constant under different shear rates or stresses.
 It may display shear-thinning behavior, where the viscosity decreases as the shear rate increases, or shear-thickening behavior, where the viscosity increases with the shear rate.

-3. Settling: Sludge has a tendency to settle over time due to its high solid content.
+3. Settling: Sludge tends to settle over time due to its high solid content.
 When left undisturbed, the solid particles in sludge will gradually settle to the bottom, resulting in a more compacted layer of sediment.
 The settling behavior is influenced by factors such as particle size, density, and the presence of flocculants.

 Physical Properties of Slurry: